tberg12/ocular/README.md

 1. Train a language model:

   Acquire some files with text written in the language(s) of your documents.
 For example, download a book in [English](http://www.gutenberg.org/cache/epub/2600/pg2600.txt).
-The path specified by `-textPath` should point to a text file or directory or directory hierarchy of text files; the path will be searched recursively for files.
+The path specified by `-inputTextPath` should point to a text file or directory or directory hierarchy of text files; the path will be searched recursively for files.
 Use `-lmPath` to specify where the trained LM should be written.

       java -Done-jar.main.class=edu.berkeley.cs.nlp.ocular.main.TrainLanguageModel -mx7g -jar ocular-0.2-SNAPSHOT-with_dependencies.jar \
         -lmPath lm/english.lmser \
-        -textPath texts/pg2600.txt
+        -inputTextPath texts/pg2600.txt

-  For a multilingual (code-switching) model, specify multiple `-textPath` entries composed of a language name and a path to files containing text in that language.
+  For a multilingual (code-switching) model, specify multiple `-inputTextPath` entries composed of a language name and a path to files containing text in that language.
 For example, a combined [Spanish](https://www.gutenberg.org/cache/epub/2000/pg2000.txt)/[Latin](https://www.gutenberg.org/cache/epub/23306/pg23306.txt)/[Nahuatl](https://www.gutenberg.org/cache/epub/12219/pg12219.txt) might be trained as follows:

       java -Done-jar.main.class=edu.berkeley.cs.nlp.ocular.main.TrainLanguageModel -mx7g -jar ocular-0.2-SNAPSHOT-with_dependencies.jar \
         -lmPath lm/trilingual.lmser \
-        -textPath "spanish->texts/sp/,latin->texts/la/,nahuatl->texts/na/"
+        -inputTextPath "spanish->texts/sp/,latin->texts/la/,nahuatl->texts/na/"

   This program will work with any languages, and any number of languages; simply add an entry for every relevant language.
 The set of languages chosen should match the set of languages found in the documents that are to be transcribed.